 - 23.26 When an applicant or eligible family member fails to obtain medical clearance, the applicant may apply for a medical waiver.
-Waivers will be reviewed based on Article 22 (Medical Clearances, Waivers, and Health Issues) of this Agreement and 3 FAM 1900 Appendix B. An Overseas Employment Review Committee established by FAS and the Department of State, when authorized by the applicant or eligible family member, will review the medical files of the applicant or eligible family member who has been denied medical clearance.
+Waivers will be reviewed based on Article 22 (Medical Clearances, Waivers, and Health Issues) of this Agreement and 3 FAM 1900 Appendix B. An Overseas Employment Review Committee established by FAS and the Department of State, when authorized by the applicant or eligible family member, will review the medical files of the applicant or eligible family member, will review the medical files of the applicant or eligible family member, we medical clearance.
 Decisions of the Committee are final and not appealable. - 23.27 If a waiver is not granted to an eligible family member who is denied a clearance, the applicant must agree, in writing, to accept unaccompanied tours.